ashvinoli/Anime-no-tomodachi/README.md

 ## Usage
 Please used python 3.7 or higher if available.
 Install required libraries.
 To watch video:
--Add vlc to PATH and-
+* Add vlc to PATH and-
 ```
 python tree.py
 ```
 To download video:
--just type the following
+* Just type the following
 ```
 python download_module.py
 ```